 With the transfer of the Coast Guard to the Homeland Security Department the Air Station has added Airborne Use of Force and Vertical Insertion to its rotary wing capability.
 Aircrew are designated as Aviation Gunners and trained to fire weapons from the aircraft if needed in a Law Enforcement/Homeland Security mission.
 Vertical insertion enables a crew to begin pre-planned law enforcement missions by rapidly deploying a boarding team to a vessel using “Fast Rope” techniques.

 As DOD tenants of Otis Air Base realigned over the past 30 plus years, Coast Guard presence on the Base continued to grow.
-In addition to the air station other Coast Guard units on the reservation include the Coast Guard Northeastern Regional Fisheries Training Center, Electronic Support Detachment Cape Cod, Communications Station Boston, Marine Safety Detachment Cape Cod, Atlantic Area armory, and Port Security Unit 301.
-As a result of the Base Closure and Realignment Act the 102nd fighter group of the Massachusetts Air National Guard was redesignated as an Intelligence Wing and the Coast Guard assumed full responsibility for all aspects of maintenance, approach lighting, tower operations, weather forecasting, NAVAIDS and snow removal in 2008.
+In addition to the air station, Coast Guard Base Cape Cod was established in order to consolidate the non-aviation CG activities, including the Coast Guard Northeastern Regional Fisheries Training Center, Electronic Support Detachment Cape Cod, Marine Safety Detachment Cape Cod, Atlantic Area armory, and Port Security Unit 301.
+As a result of the Base Closure and Realignment Act the 102nd fighter group of the Massachusetts Air National Guard was re-designated as an Intelligence Wing and the Coast Guard assumed full responsibility for all aspects of maintenance, approach lighting, tower operations, weather forecasting, NAVAIDS and snow removal in 2008.